mantidproject/mantid/docs/source/release/v3.11.0/ui.rst

    :class: screenshot
    :align: right

 - Multislice view uses a custom `representation <https://www.paraview.org/ParaView/index.php/Views_And_Representations>`_ to speed up slicing by taking advantage of the consistent bin sizes in a MDHistoWorkspace.
+Smooth interaction with typical data sizes (< 10 million cells) is now possible.

 |